Tip Pool vs Tip Out (When to Switch and When Not To)

 Definitions #

-Tip pool: All tipped employees pool their tips into one bucket.
-The pool gets redistributed based on hours worked, points, or another agreed formula.
-No individual server “owns” their tips.
+Tip pool: All tipped employees throw their tips into one bucket.
+The pool gets redistributed based on hours worked, points, or whatever formula the house agreed on.
+No server “owns” their tips.

-Tip out: Each server keeps their own tips but gives a fixed percentage of their sales (or their tips) to support staff.
-Bartender, busser, runner, host each get a piece.
-The server keeps the rest.
+Tip out: Each server keeps their own tips but hands a fixed percentage of their sales (or their tips) to support staff.
+The bartender, busser, runner, and host each get a piece, and the server keeps the rest.

-The key difference: in a tip pool, tips are collective from the start.
-In tip out, tips are individual and get distributed downstream.
+Here’s the line that matters: in a tip pool, the tips are collective from the second they hit the table.
+In a tip out, they start out as the server’s and get distributed downstream.

 Standard tip-out percentages #